rodrigomgimenes/react.messenger/README.md

   * The application allows users to send and receive messages in real-time.

   * How to use?
-    If you are running the application on Netlify:
+    If you are running the application on Netlify ( * COMING SOON ):
     1. Before running, open file "/client/src/db/contact.json" and choose one of the IDs availables;
     2. Insert the chosen ID to login and press ENTER on your keyboard;
     3. Open an "Incognito Window" on your browser (File > New Incognito Window);